jnozzi/cocoadev.com/markdown/OpenSourceDevelopers.md

 * [Entire Document Library]-wide find and replace
 * Referencing a document 'part' inside a document, kind of like HTML's <IFRAME>s - e.g., referencing a part the user could call "Casual Footer" would insert the data, which could include the user's name, telno, email address, and mailing address.
 When the document 'part' changes, all documents that reference that 'part' will also change.
 * ** XML or XML-based format
-* If someone could figure out a good way to implement it, General/TOCs, indexes, footnotes, endnotes, and things to that effect would be nice.
+* If someone could figure out a good way to implement it, TOCs, indexes, footnotes, endnotes, and things to that effect would be nice.
 * RTF 'scratchpads' that are document-wide or category-wide, and provide the user with a nice way to organize thoughts.